LLEK10264U Nutrition Physiology

 - Describe in detail mechanisms to sustain fluid, energy, and macronutrient balance.

-- Characterize the function of nutrients in physiological functions.
+- Characterize the function of nutrients in physiological functions and in the context of different dietary patterns.

 - Explain in detail digestion, absorption, and transport of micro- and macronutrients.